General FAQs about The Foundation

 Clontarf MDC, QLD 4019

-You can also donate your glasses at any HCF branch where they will be forwarded to Lions Recycle for Sight.
-A list of HCF branch locations across Australia can be found here
+You can also donate your glasses at any Specsavers store where they will be forwarded to Lions Recycle for Sight.
+A list of Specsavers locations across Australia can be found here

 Your privacy and communications